futtta/ao_critcss_aas/readme.txt

 If you're not sure yet; with the [30 day free trial](https://criticalcss.com/faq/#trial), you have nothing to lose!

-= Will this work for inside paywalls or membershp sites? =
+= Will this work for inside paywalls or membership sites? =

 No; CriticalCSS.com needs the pages for which it has to generate critical css to be publicaly visible to work.